-Marijuana laws in Finland aren't quite as slack as they are in some other countries, but the Finnish government has taken steps in recent years to relax some areas of their cannabis policies.
+Marijuana laws in Finland aren't quite as slack as they are in some other countries like Amsterdam, but the Finnish government has taken steps in recent years to relax some areas of their cannabis policies.
 As a traveler, it's important to know the current laws.

 Though not completely banned in the country, marijuana is by no means fully legalized in Finland either.
 In 2008, after years of prohibition, the country made the progressive choice to allow for cannabis to be prescribed medically.